reine-ishyanami/gemini-app/README.md

 12. press F2/Ctrl + s to save the modify of settings.

+13. press F1/Ctrl + t to edit/save the title of the chat.

 ## ToDo

 - [ ] fix the textfield bug